Table of Contents

 |Plus: Tax on gross dividends ($1,400 × 15%)||210|

 The following paragraphs briefly explain the exemptions that are available under tax treaties for personal services income, remittances, scholarships, fellowships, and capital gain income.
 The conditions for claiming the exemptions vary under each tax treaty.
 For more information about the conditions under a particular tax treaty, see Publication 901.
-Or, you may download the complete text of most U.S. tax treaties at IRS.gov.
-Technical explanations for many of those treaties are also available at that site.
+Or, you can download the complete text of most U.S. tax treaties at IRS.gov.
+Enter “Tax Treaties” in the search box.
+Click on “United States Income Tax Treaties – A to Z.” Technical explanations for many of those treaties are also available at that site.

 Tax treaty benefits also cover income such as dividends, interest, rentals, royalties, pensions, and annuities.
 These types of income may be exempt from U.S. tax or may be subject to a reduced rate of tax.
 For more information, see Publication 901 or the applicable tax treaty.